Haybla/LDPC-CC_Pipeline_Decoder/README.md

 This is the source codes of a CUDA application named LDPC-CC_Pipeline_Decoder.
-Techniques of design and optimazation can be found in the article published in the IEEE Communications Letters journal (The article is accepted just now).
+Techniques of design and optimazation can be found in the article published in the IEEE Communications Letters journal (The article was accepted just now).

 In order to compile this project, Linux OS is recommended.
 Just open a terminal and go into the "src" directory.